rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/canvas-dashboard.md

 ![project-view](/img/tutorials/301/custom-dashboard.png)

-In both the split and viz mode, we can drag and drop chart components into the custom dashboard.
+In both the split and viz mode, we can drag and drop chart components into the Canvas dashboard.
 You'll notice that in the YAML for the dashboard, you can adjust the `columns`, which will adjust the number of squares on the screen.
 Let's go ahead and drag our two custom charts that we built!

 <img src = '/img/tutorials/301/custom-chart.gif' class='rounded-gif' />